 ReplicaOf is a one-way replication, while CRDB utilize multi-master replication.

 Network Time Service (NTP or Chrony)

-There may be times, however rare, that the OS system time is relied upon for conflict resolution between CRDB Instances.
-The built-in vector clocks tell Redis Enterprise Software the order of operations, or just "don't know" which means for a given object the data operations were concurrent.
-In rare cases where there is no option to intelligently handle conflicting writes, OS timestamps may be used in resolving the conflict.
-For example, "string type" may use timestamps to resolve conflicts depending on circumstances.
+There may be times that the OS system time is used for conflict resolution between CRDB Instances, although that rarely happens.
+The built-in vector clocks tell RS the order of operations, or identifies that the data operations were concurrent.
+When there is no option to intelligently handle conflicting writes, OS timestamps are used in resolving the conflict.
+For example, in certain cases "string type" uses timestamps to resolve conflicts.

 2017-10-30 11:24:07 [?]
 Do you want to automatically tune the system for best performance [Y/N]?
 Y 2017-10-30 11:24:15 [?]
 Cluster nodes must have their system time synchronized.
 Do you want to set up NTP time synchronization now [Y/N]?
 Y 2017-10-30 11:24:19 [.]
 Making sure NTP is installed and time is set.

 RS assumes that networking between the clusters is already configured when you create a CRDB.
 For security purposes, recommend that you configure a secure VPN between all clusters that host a CRDB instance.
 The setup of the CRDB fails if there is no connectivity between the clusters.

 For initial configuration and ongoing maintenance of a CRDB, every nude must have access to the REST API ports of every other node.
 You must also open ports for VPNs and Security groups.

 For synchronization, CRDBs operate over the standard endpoint ports.
 The endpoint port that you configure when you create the CRDB is the endpoint port of the proxy for that CRDB on each cluster.